Wednesday, 11 May, 2016 - 10:53

 Author’s Right to Compensation for Intellectual Production

-Co-author, Gerald M. Levine An author’s income generally comes from royalties and licensing revenues for works which are protected by copyright.
-He has a right to compensation for intellectual production.
+Co-author, Gerald M. Levine Authors’ incomes generally come from royalties and licensing revenues for works protected by copyright.
+He or she has a right to compensation for intellectual production.
 Section 102(a) of the U.S. Copyright Act states that “original works of authorship fixed in any tangible medium of expression” are protected by copyright.
-By […]
+By definition […]